-- Electronic equipment, including phones of any kind; personal computing devices (laptops, notebooks, Bluetooth devices, e.g., wireless earbuds/headphones, or tablets); cameras; separate timers of any kind; audio players/recorders or headphones; wearable technology; digital watches, including smartwatches; or any other prohibited devices that can be used to record, transmit, or receive information. - Highlighters, rulers, earplugs, books or references of any kind, pens or mechanical/colored pencils, and papers of any kind, including scratch paper.
+- Electronic equipment, including phones of any kind; personal computing devices (laptops, notebooks, Bluetooth devices such as wireless earbuds/headphones, or tablets); cameras; separate timers of any kind; audio players/recorders or headphones; wearable technology; digital watches, including smartwatches; or any other prohibited devices that can be used to record, transmit, or receive information. - Highlighters, compasses, rulers, protractors, earplugs, books or references of any kind, pens or mechanical/colored pencils, and papers of any kind, including scratch paper.